The Dewey chronicles: The rise and fall of a legal titan

-NEW YORK (Reuters) - It was a tale of doom foretold in a pie chart.
+NEW YORK, May 11 (Reuters) - It was a tale of doom foretold in a pie chart.

 Using a PowerPoint slide show, Davis presented a grim picture: Of Dewey’s approximately $250 million in net income for 2011, about half was committed to pension obligations to retired partners and compensation that was owed to certain partners for the two prior years.
 Just half the pie remained to distribute to disappointed partners.